on9au/compass-edu-api/README.md

 # Compass Education API for Rust

+> [!CAUTION]
+> This library is prone to breaking if Compass Education changes their API.
+Use at your own risk.

 A rust library for interacting with the Compass Education API.

 Uses Reqwest and Tokio under the hood.